Anicomindex6/Anicomindex/README.md

 ### Variables

-Read [this](https://github.com/PR0FESS0R-99/Filter-Bot/blob/Professor-99/variables.py) before you start messing up with your edits.
+Read before you start messing up with your edits.

 > Required Variables..

-- `API_ID` : Get this value from [here tutorial](https://youtu.be/F45N32GCyMo)
+- `API_ID` : Get this value from

-- `API_HASH` : Get this value from [here tutorial](https://youtu.be/F45N32GCyMo)
+- `API_HASH` : Get this value from

 - `BOT_TOKEN` : Create a bot using [@BotFather](https://telegram.dog/BotFather), and get the Telegram API token.

 - `ADMINS` : Username or ID of Admin.
 Separate multiple Admins by space

 - `DATABASE_URI` : mongoDB URI.
 Get this value from mongoDB.
-For more help watch this [video](https://youtu.be/mD9veNL7KoE)

 - `DATABASE_NAME` : mongoDB Name.
 Get this value from mongoDB.
-For more help watch this [video](https://youtu.be/mD9veNL7KoE)

 - `PICS` : Telegraph links of images to show in start message.( Multiple images can be used separated by space )